Confluex/Zuul/README.md

 # Zuul the Gatekeeper of Goze

-Web application for securely managing and accessing properties files for java based applications.
+Web application for securely managing and accessing configuration for webapps.

+Project Goals:

+* Asymmetrical encryption of sensitive fields (assuming I can enhance the Jasypt project) ** shared private key if not
+* RESTful interface for application to grab settings from a URL ** Java Properties File for use with something like Spring's URLResource and PropertyPlaceholderConfigurer ** JSON and XML
+** Maybe .NET web.configs
+* OpenID authentication with popular providers
+* Provision API keys and authorization for applications

 # License